Mowje/node-hpka/README.md

 * `.username` : the username parsed in from the request
 * `.hpkareq` : the [HPKA-Req object](https://github.com/Mowje/node-hpka#hpkareq-object) parsed from the request

+**Please note that in order to avoid replay attacks, your application MUST check that the host/hostname of the request is valid.
+If you don't, in the context of a distributed network of servers, a server can impersonate one of your users by sending the requests he receives (where the signatures takes the attacker's hostname into account, and where you don't check that the requests you receive are signed while taking your hostname into account; the attacking server can then request from the target server the same resource that the user requested from the attacking server).**

 ## Usage

 **NOTE:** API has changed as of v0.2.0